 _

-A guest house in Le Mans?
-At the Manoir d’Auvray
+A bed and breakfast in Le Mans?
+Au Manoir d’Auvray

-The Manoir d’Auvray is a magnificent 19th-century house (built in 1802 to be more precise), located in the heart of the city of Le Mans.
-This establishment has 5 rooms on the top floor of the house.
-Adolphe, the master of the house, is very welcoming, and the mascot Mistinguette, a bulldog, is adorable and particularly endearing.
+The Manoir d’Auvray is a magnificent 19th-century house (built in 1802, to be precise), located right in the heart of the city of Le Mans.
+This establishment has 5 guest rooms on the top floor of the house.
+Adolphe, the host, is very welcoming, and the mascot Mistinguette, a bulldog, is adorable and particularly endearing.
 The Manoir d’Auvray is an excellent option for staying in Le Mans and enjoying everything the city and its surroundings have to offer, as it is located just a 5-minute walk from the TGV station.

-You can also enjoy the magnificent hidden garden of the Manor, with a very romantic style.
-Breakfast is served in the living room when the weather does not allow you to have it in the garden.
-This address is actually one of our favorite picks from this stay in Le Mans with our favorite photographer.
-However, this guest house is not on booking platforms, and you have to go directly through the tourist office to book or send a message to the owner via the Instagram account of the place.
+You can also enjoy the magnificent hidden garden of the Manoir, which has a very romantic style.
+Breakfast is served in the living room when the weather doesn’t allow for it to be enjoyed in the garden.
+This address is truly one of our favorites from this trip to Le Mans with my favorite photographer.
+Note that this bed and breakfast is not on booking platforms, so you have to go directly through the tourist office to book, or send a message to the owner via the place’s Instagram account.

 Tested in 2023